Mike Davis (running back): Carolina Panthers

 On November 11, 2019, the Carolina Panthers claimed Davis off waivers.

 Prior to the 2020 season, Davis was listed as one of the backups on the depth chart behind All-Pro Christian McCaffrey.
-In Week 2, McCaffrey suffered an ankle injury and was place on injured reserve, making Davis the Panthers’ starting running back.
-In Week 4 against the Arizona Cardinals, Davis recorded 111 yards from scrimmage and his first rushing touchdown of the season during the 31–21 win.
+In Week 2, McCaffrey suffered an ankle injury and was place on injured reserve, making Davis the Panthers' starting running back.
+In Week 4 against the Cardinals, Davis recorded 111 yards from scrimmage and his first rushing touchdown of the season during the 31–21 win.
 In Week 5 against the Atlanta Falcons, Davis recorded 149 yards from scrimmage and a receiving touchdown during the 23–16 win.
 In Week 14, against the Denver Broncos, he had 93 scrimmage yards and two rushing touchdowns in the 32–27 loss.
 In the 2020 season, Davis had 165 carries for 642 rushing yard and six rushing touchdowns to go along with 59 receptions for 373 receiving yards and two receiving touchdowns.

 Atlanta Falcons

-On March 25, 2021, Davis signed a two-year, $5.5 million deal with his hometown Atlanta Falcons.
+On March 25, 2021, Davis signed a two-year, $5.5 million deal with his hometown Falcons.
 He entered the season as the Falcons starting running back, but lost playing time as the season went on to Cordarrelle Patterson.
 He finished the season second on the team in rushing with 503 yards and three touchdowns along with 259 receiving yards and one touchdown.

 On May 2, 2022, Davis was released by the Falcons.

 Baltimore Ravens

 On May 10, 2022, Davis signed with the Baltimore Ravens.
-He was released on December 10, 2022.
+He was released by the Ravens on December 10, 2022.

+Davis announced his retirement on February 19, 2024.